williballenthin/python-idb/readme.md

 ## what doesn't quite work

-support for the following features is feasible and planned, but not yet implemented:
+support for the following features are feasible and planned, but not yet implemented:

   - compressed databases
   - .i64 files